Fussy eating is frustrating! And I know you want the best for your child.

-Fussy eating consultations are available online, at a time that suits you, or in person in Melbourne, Australia.
+Fussy eating consultations are available online, at a time that suits you, or at your home in Melbourne, Australia.

 Unfortunately, this is a widely spread misconception.
 A child will improve the variety in their diet with increased visual, contextual, sensory and categorical familiarity.
 For some children building this familiarity is simply a matter of time.
 Yet, for others, teaching them a range of familiarization strategies will assist them greatly.
 Support can come in so many forms too.
 This article that I wrote is a great comparison between shoe shopping and getting the right feeding advice.